 In fact, Facebook does NOT like people doing cold market prospecting, PERIOD.

-See, a lot of network marketers will go on Facebook and start doing cold market recruiting and sending private messages.
+See, a lot of online marketers will go on Facebook and start doing cold market recruiting and sending private messages.

 Eventually, those private messages inevitably include links to their company URL, because they're obviously sending that link in the hopes that people will check out their ‘deal.'